 - Carebus

 - Going Forward

 - Ramsbury Community Transport

 - West Berkshire Council

 - 4.3.2 National Express also had a short section of one of their long-distance routes registered through West Berkshire.
 This is not included as it has not operated since the pandemic began, and there are no current plans to reinstate this as a result of a lack of available drivers, and low passenger numbers.

 - 4.3.3 An overview of each of these services is included in Tables 4.2 and 4.3 below.
 Frequency of services is shown in Figure 4.3.
-Journeys (per week) are current (October 2021), whilst patronage (per month) is at June 2019 (pre-pandemic).
+Journeys (per week) are current (October 2022), whilst patronage (per month) is at June 2019 (pre-pandemic).
 All data relates to travel within West Berkshire only.

-Operator Service Journeys Patronage Reading Buses Jet Black 1 Newbury-Reading 412 Newbury & District 1a Newbury-Thatcham 132 Newbury & District 1c Newbury-Thatcham 135 Stagecoach in Hampshire 2 Baughurst-Basingstoke n/a Individual Reading Buses Lime 2/a Reading-Mortimer 402 data not Newbury & District 3c Thatcham-Hungerford 10 shown at Reading Buses 15 Reading-Calcot 281 request of Reading Buses 16 Reading-Purley 592 major Reading Buses 26 Reading-Calcot 965 operator Reading Buses 33 Reading-Tilehurst 771 Newbury & District 103 Newbury-Greenham BP 130 Stagecoach in Hampshire The Link Newbury-Basingstoke 144 Totals 12 3,974 150,659 €
+Operator Service Journeys Patronage Reading Buses Jet Black 1 Newbury-Reading 392 Stagecoach in Hampshire 2 Baughurst-Basingstoke n/a Reading Buses Lime 2/a Reading-Mortimer 378 Individual Newbury & District 3c Thatcham-Hungerford 10 data not Reading Buses 15 Reading-Calcot 327 shown at Reading Buses 16 Reading-Purley 582 request of Reading Buses 26 Reading-Calcot 902 major Reading Buses 33 Reading-Tilehurst 598 operator Newbury & District 103 Newbury-Greenham BP 130 Stagecoach in Hampshire The Link Newbury-Basingstoke 144 Totals 10 3,463 136,977 €

 Key: SH 2 - only one stop within West Berkshire.
-1a,1c - likely to be supported by West Berkshire Council in near future.
 103 - journeys to Bishop's Green supported by Basingstoke & Deane BC. € = Estimate